IRLL/HierarchyCraft/paper.md

 To showcase the diversity of environments that can be created within HierarchyCraft several examples are provided.

 ### Compatible with domains frameworks
-HierarchyCraft environments are directly compatible with both reinforcement learning via  OpenAI Gym [@openai] and planning via the Unified Planning Framework [@UPF] or via PDDL [@pddl], making it easy to be used by both the reinforcement and planning communities.
+HierarchyCraft environments are directly compatible with both reinforcement learning via OpenAI Gym [@openai] and planning via the Unified Planning Framework [@UPF] hence via PDDL [@pddl] as shown in Figure \autoref{fig:HierarchyCraft-pipeline}.
+Compatibility with those frameworks makes it easy to be used by both the reinforcement and planning communities.

 ![HierarchyCraft pipeline into RL and UPF frameworks.\label{fig:HierarchyCraft-pipeline}](docs/images/HierarchyCraft_pipeline.png)